Followers

 The Second President Adams

 The 1824 election was marked by chaos and political maneuvering, all within the boundaries set by the US Constitution.
-With none of the four candidates—Adams, Andrew Jackson, Henry Clay, and William Crawford—receiving the required number of electoral votes, the election was thrown to the House of Representatives to select from the top three (Jackson, Adams, Clay) in a one-vote-per-state "play-off."
-Henry Clay regarded Jackson as a dangerous demagogue and lent his support to Adams, effectively placing him in the Oval Office.
-The Jacksonians cried foul when Adams later appointed Clay as Secretary of State.
+With none of the four candidates—Adams, Andrew Jackson, Henry Clay, and William Crawford—receiving the required number of electoral votes, the election was decided by the House of Representatives, which chose from the top three (Jackson, Adams, Clay) in a one-vote-per-state "play-off."
+Henry Clay saw Jackson as a dangerous demagogue and supported Adams, effectively helping him secure the presidency.
+The Jacksonians protested when Adams later appointed Clay as Secretary of State.

 Henry Clay

-Adams worked long and hard as president, but the ire of the Jacksonians (who suspected a corrupt bargain) hung like a cloud over his term, as they opposed him in everything.
-Adams's hopes of creating a national university and a national astronomical observatory were dashed.
-His notion that the western territories should experience only gradual development was dead on arrival.
-Even his infrastructure initiatives—building bridges, ports, and roads with financial aid from the federal government—were stymied.
-Jackson returned to defeat Adams in the 1828 election.
+Adams worked long and hard as president, but the anger of the Jacksonians (who suspected a corrupt bargain) hovered like a cloud over his term, as they opposed him on everything.
+Adams's hopes of creating a national university and a national astronomical observatory were crushed.
+His idea that the western territories should develop gradually was rejected outright.
+Even his infrastructure plans—building bridges, ports, and roads with federal funding—were blocked.
+Jackson defeated Adams in the 1828 election.

 Andrew Jackson

-In an interesting connection to my novel, The Lafayette Circle, one of Adams's first acts as president was to accompany General Lafayette on a farewell visit to former President James Monroe at his estate in Leesburg, Virginia.
+In an interesting link to my novel, The Lafayette Circle, one of Adams's earliest acts as president was to join General Lafayette on a farewell visit to former President James Monroe at his estate in Leesburg, Virginia.

 Representative of the People